top of page

 Gradient

-Our Research Focus
+Our Technology Development Focus

 In optical imaging, especially when dealing with limited light, it’s essential to extract as much information as possible from every photon we detect.
 Traditional imaging systems capture light in only two spatial dimensions, focusing on intensity alone.
 However, this approach leaves out much of the valuable information each photon carries.